 LIPOPROTEIN: A combination of proteins and fat, lipoproteins are water soluble, which allows them to transport fat—most often in the form of cholesterol and triglycerides—through the bloodstream.

 MONOUNSATURATED FATS: Found in a variety of foods and oils, monounsaturated fats remain liquid at room temperature and can decrease your risk of heart disease.
 Canola and olive oils, avocados and almonds are a few foods that contain them.

 SATURATED FATS: Found mostly in animal products such as meats, butter, cream cheese and milk, saturated fats remain solid or semi-solid at room temperature.
 Certain saturated fats raise LDL cholesterol levels, which can increase your risk of heart disease and type 2 diabetes.
 However, it’s important to point out that not all saturated fats contribute to increased cholesterol.
-Stearic acid is a form of saturated fat (found in foods like coconut oil and dark chocolate) which has not been shown to raise LDL levels and increase plaque buildup in arteries less than other types of saturated fat.
+Stearic acid is a form of saturated fat (found in foods like coconut oil and dark chocolate) that has not been shown to raise LDL levels; it also increases plaque buildup in arteries less than other types of saturated fat.

 TOTAL FAT: The sum of polyunsaturated, monounsaturated, saturated and trans fat grams in a food represents its total fat content.

 TRANS FATS: A byproduct of the hydrogenation process, which makes a polyunsaturated fat more stable for increased shelf life, trans fats are associated with elevation in LDL cholesterol, and may be linked to reproductive cancers, inflammation and osteoporosis.
 When reading nutrition labels, pay attention to anything marked “partially hydrogenated vegetable oil,” which is another name for trans fat.